AI Evaluations

 Definition

 NIST often describes this broader family as test, evaluation, verification, and validation, or TEVV.
 The phrase matters because evaluation is not only a leaderboard score.
-It includes whether the test is valid, whether it measures the intended property, whether results generalize, and whether claims can be independently checked.
+NIST's 2025 TEVV outline treats evaluation as a broader activity that can include testing, verification, and validation, and emphasizes validity, reliability, sampling, feasibility, governance, and the time-bound nature of results.

 Types of Evaluation

 Red teaming.
-Human or automated attackers try to make a system fail, jailbreak, leak data, assist harm, or behave outside intended boundaries.
+Human, automated, or hybrid attackers try to make a system fail, jailbreak, leak data, assist harm, misuse tools, or behave outside intended boundaries.

 Dangerous capability evals.
-These test whether a model can materially assist cyber operations, biological misuse, chemical misuse, persuasion, fraud, autonomous replication, or other high-consequence activity.
+These test whether a model can materially assist cyber operations, biological misuse, chemical misuse, persuasion, fraud, autonomous replication, model-weight theft, or other high-consequence activity.

 Post-deployment monitoring.
-These track incidents, user reports, drift, misuse, refusals, near misses, and real-world harms after release.
+These track incidents, user reports, drift, misuse, refusals, near misses, policy failures, and real-world harms after release.

 Frontier Evaluations